St. John the Baptist Catholic School

 Technology

-This is Mrs. Rooney's 11th year of teaching.
+Mrs. Rooney 11th has been teaching since 2014.
 She spent 7 years teaching prior to staying home to raise her children and then returned to teaching in 2021.
 Mrs. Rooney has a BA in Education with a minor in Spanish from Aurora University along with an MA in Educational Technology from Concordia University Chicago.
-She previously taught Pre-K at St. John the Baptist and is excited to teach technology to all of St. John's students!
+She previously taught Pre-K at St. John the Baptist and is excited to teach technology to all of

 Favorite Bible Verse